wsphd/csun-rsp/strategic-alignment.md

     * **Potential Alignment** - CSU Tide, weekly meetings with NRP engineering staff, and regular IU Jetstream office hours are open and free to all.

   * Transparent - Foster trust and accountability by consistently communicating in an open manner, making sure decision-making, processes and actions are accessible and understandable to all stakeholders.
     * **Potential Alignment** - This document is public.
 CSUN IT maintains a public, introductory web page on Research Technology.
-Wayne maintains an public, extensive web page on Research Technology.
+Wayne Smith maintains an public, extensive web page on Research Technology.

 ## Vision (new, June 9, 2026)